Mathics3/mathics-core/FUTURE.rst

 Python upgrades
 ---------------

-After Mathics3 Version 6.0.0, Python 3.6 will be dropped and possibly 3.7.
-Changes are needed to support 3.11 so we will be focusing on 3.8 to 3.11.
+After Mathics3 Version 6.0.0, Python 3.6 will be dropped, and possibly 3.7.
+Changes are needed to support 3.11, so we will be focusing on 3.8 to 3.11.

 We have gradually been using a more modern Python programming style and idioms: more type annotation, use of ``isort`` (order Python